FloskelSalomon/quapos/README.md

 The repository provides code for the analysis of light microscopy images with python and code for the analysis of electron microscopy images with matlab.

 ### Light Microscopy
-This folder contains the according notebooks to analyse S-opsin stained outer segments.
+The different subfolders have the following contents:

+- Folder `01-training-and-validation`:
-- Folder `01-training-and-validation` contains different scripts which were used to train a random forest pixel classifier.
+    - python scripts used to train and validate a random forest classifier
+    - contains the random forest classifier `quapos_lm.cl`
+- Folder `02-feature-extraction`:
-- Folder `02-feature-extraction` (subdivided into 01-wt, and 02-cpfl) contains different scripts which were used for the feature extraction from the LM images and their respective postprocessing.
+      - subdivided into 01-wt, and 02-cpfl
+      - python scripts for the feature extraction and their respective post-processing
-According notebooks generate different data tables and save them respectively in the folder measurements.
+      - data tables are saved under folder measurements
 - Folder `03-plots-and-statistics` and folder `04-microscopy-images` (subdivided into 01-wt, and 02-cpfl respectively) contain different scripts which were used to quantify measured features upon extraction and create the respective plots and images.
 According notebooks generate plots, heatmaps, and microscopy masks which are saved respectively under the folder plots-and-images.

 - `classifier.cl`: the trained supervised machine learning model to segment images into signal and background